 - Track Your Recovery Cycles – Pay attention to patterns in your treatment.
 For example, I know the last days of my 21-day cycle hit me harder, so I plan to rest more during that time.

-This experience, as difficult as it was, reminded me of something essential: self-care is not just about bubble baths and journaling—it’s about making conscious, sometimes tough decisions to protect your body and your peace.
+This experience, as difficult as it was, reminded me of something essential: self-care is not just about bubble baths and journaling.
+It’s about making conscious, sometimes tough decisions to protect your body and your peace.
 Especially during cancer treatment, when your system is already working overtime, your smallest choices can make the biggest difference.

 And above all, this is a reminder of something I hold very close to my heart now: mindful living is a one-day-at-a-time practice.
 It’s not about controlling every outcome or expecting perfection.
 It’s about showing up for yourself, fully and honestly, in each moment.
 It’s about choosing presence, kindness, and softness, especially with yourself.